popeindustries/buddy/README.md

 exports.build = {
   js: {
     // Directories containing potential js source files for this project ('node_modules' are added by default).
-    sources: ['a/coffeescript/source/directory', 'a/js/source/directory'],
+    sources: ['a/js/source/directory', 'another/js/source/directory'],
     // One or more js build targets.
     targets: [
       {
         // An entrypoint js (or equivalent) file to be wrapped in a module definition,
         // concatenated with all it's resolved dependencies.
-        input: 'a/coffeescript/or/js/file',
+        input: 'a/js/file',
         // A destination in which to save the processed input.
         // If a directory is specified, the input file name will be used.
         output: 'a/js/file/or/directory',
         // An alternate destination in which to save the compressed output.
         output_compressed: 'a/js/file/or/directory',
         // A script to run before a target is built.
-        before: 'console.log(context); callback(null);'
+        before: 'console.log(context); callback();',
         // A script to run after a target is built.
-        after: './hooks/after.js'
+        after: './hooks/after.js',
-        // A script to run after each output file is written to disk.
+        // A script to run after each output file is ready to be written to disk.
-        afterEach: 'context.content = "foo"; callback(null);'
+        afterEach: 'context.content = "foo"; callback();',
+        // A flag indicating that require.js boilerplate be added to the output file
+        boilerplate: true,
+        // A flag indicating that the entry point module should require itself (bootstrap)
+        bootstrap: true,
         // Targets can have children.
         // Any sources included in the parent target will NOT be included in the child.
         targets: [
           {
-            input: 'a/coffeescript/or/js/file',
+            input: 'a/js/file',
             output: 'a/js/file/or/directory'
           }
         ]
       },
       {
         // Files are batch processed when a directory is used as input.
-        input: 'a/coffeescript/or/js/directory',
+        input: 'a/js/directory',
         output: 'a/js/directory',
         // Skips module wrapping (ex: for use in server environments).
         modular: false